 Things were further complicated when the listing in question kept getting suspended and then reinstated making it unclear if it was actually violating the guidelines.
 This is a common pattern with Google My Business support that I deal with on a regular basis.
 It’s really common for one employee to think a listing is violating guidelines and suspend it and for another to disagree and reinstate it.
 It’s rather frustrating for those of us that work in this space to try and advocate on Google’s behalf and encourage business owners to abide by the guidelines when Google isn’t able to properly enforce them.

-I asked Google to comment on the thread and Marissa (our community manager at the Google My Business forum) chimed in and clarified that it was not okay for a service area business to use a virtual office.
+I asked Google to comment on the thread and Marissa (our community manager at the Google Business Profile help forum) chimed in and clarified in updated GBP guidelines on the use of virtual offices for a service area business, that it was not okay.

-As of today, they have also just updated the Google My Business guidelines.
+Back in 2017, they also updated the Google My Business guidelines.
 They added this part under the address section:

 Service-area businesses can’t list a “virtual” office unless that office is staffed during business hours.